xyuzh/ray/doc/source/ray-core/sandboxes.md

 The cache is bounded so that a node that runs many distinct images doesn't fill its disk.
 Before each pull, Ray evicts the least recently extracted images until the cache fits under the cap.
 Images that a running sandbox uses are never evicted.
 The cap defaults to half of the filesystem that holds the cache.
 Set `RAY_SANDBOX_IMAGE_CACHE_MAX_BYTES` on worker nodes to choose a cap in bytes, or set it to `0` to disable eviction.

-Ray caches only the extracted root filesystem.
-Earlier versions also wrote an uncompressed `<image>.tar` archive next to it; leftover archives count toward the cap and are evicted with their image.

 ### Route Docker Hub pulls through a mirror

 Because image pulls are anonymous, every node pulling from Docker Hub consumes the anonymous pull-rate limit and downloads the image over the WAN.
 In a large cluster, concurrent pulls of multi-GB images can quickly hit the rate limit or saturate network bandwidth, causing image pulls to fail or become slow.